awkena/panGenomeBreedr/docs/reference/pg_get_sample_metadata.md

-# Retrieve sample metadata
+# Retrieve sample metadata from the pangenome database.

-This function connects to the public panGenomeBreedr API to fetch accession-level metadata, such as origin, race, and classification.
-It supports optional filtering by specific columns to subset populations for analysis.
+This function connects to the public panGenomeBreedr API to fetch accession-level metadata, such as origin, race, and classification from the 'metadata' table.
+It supports optional filtering by specific columns to easily subset populations for downstream analysis.

 ## Usage